 Also, you can modify your tone of voice to fit the situation or occasion.
 Use a soft tone to bond with others during intimate conversations and relationship building.
 Choose a motivational tone when you want to lead or inspire people in business or personal settings.
 And, use a friendly tone to engage and attract those around you.
 To speak eloquently, mix various tones to create the desired effect and avoid sounding monotonous.

-14. Do Not Use Filler Words
+13. Do Not Overly Use Filler Words

 People use filler words to some extent in their speech for many reasons.
 We may use filler words when we are trying to think of the right word to say, if we are discussing a difficult or unfamiliar topic, or if we are unsure of our arguments.
 Sometimes, we use a few uhs and umms to let our conversation partners know that we are going to keep talking.
 Even though there is nothing wrong with using filler words occasionally, using them excessively can make you sound unconfident, which takes away from your eloquence and elegance.